maggit/gopostal/Readme.md

 ## TODO
-* Finish up mail interface
+* Finish up mail library
-* Move send_email to use the mail interface
+* Move send_email to use the mail library
 * Add send by batch support (needs to connect to db)
 * Write tests